kblomdahl/dream-go/README.md

 * 1.0.0 - _Public Release_
 * 0.7.0 - _Acceptance_
-  * First version with a network trained from self-play games
+  * MuZero version of the engine with pretrained weights using semi-supervised training.
 * 0.6.3 - _Unravel_
   * The engines plays more enjoyable with `kgs-genmove_cleanup`
   * Bug fixes